EdmundYuen/RootSetup/README.md

     echo 'export DISPLAY=:0' >> ~/.bashrc
     ```
-    > Tip: navigate to the dir containing thisroot.sh and run `source thisroot.sh` then `which thisroot.sh` to determine the right path
+    > Tip: navigate to the dir containing thisroot.sh and run `thisroot.sh` then `which thisroot.sh` to determine the right path

     > Alternative: `nano ~/.bashrc` to manually edit the file to include the required two lines above